 Background & historical facts

 Bogotá was founded by the Spaniards as the capital of the colony, in 1538.
 The location, at the foot of the Monserrate and Guadeloupe mountains, was ideal to protect the city against the strong Andes winds.
 The city has always been the center of political and cultural life and on top of modernization.
 Halfway through the 20th century, the city started to grow explosively and turned into a bustling metropole!
 But Bogotá experienced many tragic times in the past, such as the murder of politician Jorge Eliécer Gaitán, “the Bogotázo” with days of demonstrations and ravages in the city and the hostage at the Sumpreme Court by guerilla organisation M19 (in 1985).
-These are historical events that you will be learning about for sure when visiting this city.
+During your visit you will learn more about these historical events for sure.

-4. One of my favorite things to do in Bogota is to stroll through the bohemian neighbourhood “La Candelaria”
+One of my favorite things to do in Bogota is to stroll around “La Candelaria”

 The city was founded on the Chorro de Quevedo, in 1538 and the fountain reminds of the river that fled here.
 Nowadays it’s a popular place for young people to gather and listen to poetry and music.
 In the streets around the square you will find many artists who sell jewelry and other art.
 Strolling thorugh this area is one of my favorite things to do in Bogota Colombia!